-Barrier-free enjoyment of Oktoberfest for big and small
+Barrier-free fun of Oktoberfest for the old and young

 The showmen and traders at Oktoberfest are glad to provide assistance as part of their service and will happily meet disabled customers’ needs.
 People with disabilities can also get involved at the Wiesn.

-Barrier-free enjoyment of the Ferris wheel, bumper cars etc.
+Barrier-free fun on the Ferris wheel, bumper cars etc.

 Driving your own bumper car?
 The bumper car businesses Distel (Schaustellerstraße 17), Geier (“Bayern-Crash”, Wirtsbudenstraße 100) and Steinhart (Schaustellerstraße 1) invite you to enjoy their vehicles, equipped with ramps and hand-operated accelerators.

-“The Tower” (Straße 3, No. 5) offers a panoramic view of the Wiesn which disabled visitors can also enjoy, thanks to barrier-free access via ramps and elevator to the 7th floor.
+“The Tower” (Straße 3, No. 5) offers a panoramic view of the Oktoberfest which disabled visitors can enjoy - thanks to barrier-free access via ramps and elevator to the 7th floor.
 The chair swing ride “Jules Verne Tower” (Schaustellerstraße 53) has an elevator to access the ride seats.
 The swing ride “Wellenflug” has ramp access.
-If you want a fast ride, you can use a ramp to get to “Freestyle”.
+If you want to ride fast, you can also reach the "Freestyle" via a ramp..

 For children with a disability: children using wheelchairs can access the children’s rides (“Babyflug”, Straße 3 Ost, No. 12 and Matthias-Pschorr- Straße 51, “Kinderkarussell” Straße 5, No. 22 and Schaustellerstraße 34) as well as “Kindertraumschleife” (Straße 4, No. 16), which is also fitted with a lap belt restraint system.

 Barrier-free fun at the shooting, games and throwing galleries